-This not only worked but worked incredibly well.
+This not only worked but it worked incredibly well, much better than expected.
 The tire puncture was easily fixed and inflated in under 10 minutes.
 The instructions said to wait a minimum of 10 minutes after fitting it to give it time to cure before riding on.
 As I did my repair at home, I was able to leave mine to cure overnight.

 How much does a Tubeless Tire Roadside Repair Kit cost?